microsoft/vscode-dev-containers/.github/ISSUE_TEMPLATE/feature_request.md

 🚨 We are not accepting feature requests in this repository as all dev container resources have been migrated to https://github.com/devcontainers.
 Any feature requests logged in this repo will not be reviewed.
 This repo will be archived November 2023. 🚨

+There's more information in the [archiving announcement issue](https://github.com/microsoft/vscode-dev-containers/issues/1762).

+Consider logging an issue in one of these locations instead:

 * Log requests for Dev Container images managed by the Dev Container spec maintainers at https://github.com/devcontainers/images
 * Log requests for Dev Container Features managed by the Dev Container spec maintainers at https://github.com/devcontainers/features
 * Log requests for Dev Container Templates managed by the Dev Container spec maintainers at https://github.com/devcontainers/templates